MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ne-ntddstor-write_cache_change.md

 ### -field WriteCacheNotChangeable

-Host software cannot change the characteristics of the device's write cache
+Host software cannot change the characteristics of the device's write cache.

 ### -field WriteCacheChangeable

-Host software can change the characteristics of the device's write cache
+Host software can change the characteristics of the device's write cache.

 ## -remarks